THE MUST-SEE ATTRACTION IN PARIS

-The famous Louvre Museum is a must-see tourist attraction in Paris, France.
+The iconic Louvre Museum is a hugely popular tourist attraction in Paris, France.
 Situated in the heart of this beautiful city, it is the most visited place in Paris after the Eiffel Tower.
 You really can’t go to Paris without spending at least a few hours at this historic site.
-Here are a few excellent reasons why you must see the Louvre.
+Here are a few excellent reasons why you must see the world famous Louvre.

 The Louvre Museum used to be a royal palace for the first King of France, Phillip II, and a fortress to protect Paris.
 The original palace was built in the 12th century.
 In later centuries it was abandoned, then demolished and finally rebuilt in the Italian Renaissance style as a palace for the royal family in the 1500s up until Louis XIV, who was the last King to call it home.
 Then the monarchy moved to the Palace of Versailles, in 1682, until the French Revolution when the Louvre Palace was handed over to the government by the imprisoned King (who was subsequently beheaded).
 In 1793 it opened as a national art gallery and museum.
 A lot of the artwork on display was confiscated art from the deposed Royal family’s personal collection.

 The building itself is jaw droppingly beautiful with elaborate galleries, ornate gold mouldings, arches, frescoes on the ceilings and walls, and heaps more.
 Some of the rooms are absolutely stunning.